bzhang/hangman-game/README.md

 // const httpResponse = request.response;
 ```

 3. The fastest way to work around it is to install Chrome extentions that can disable CORS.
-There are several extentions serve that.
+There are several extentions serve that purpose.
 The one I'm using is called "Allow-Control-Allow-Origin: *" offered by vitvad.
-This method will load the dictionary rapidly but only work in Chrome.
+This method will load the dictionary rapidly but only work in Chrome and requires extention installation.

 ## My thought and building process
 ### Why did I choose Javascript to write this game
 When I got this project, the first thing I considered was which language I should choose.
 I am more familiar in Java programming but started learning Javascript recently because of my growing interest in front-end development and creating interesting interactions on webpages.
 I was very excited to have this learning opportunity to write my first Javascript project.
 It turned out that I had so much fun during this project!

 ### How did I start building it
 Big problems are nothing more than a collection of little problems.
-Every time I got a problem, the first step is to break it down into solvable component problems that I can actually solve in reasonable time.
-As for the simplest version of the game, I can first break it into two main components: the core logic of the implementation and the UI.
-I will later break each component into even smaller ones.
+Every time I got a problem, the first step is to break it down into solvable component problems that I can actually solve within reasonable time.
+As for the simplest version of the game, I first broke it down into two main components: the core logic of the implementation and the UI.
+Later during the implementation, I then broke each component into even smaller ones.

 #### The core logic
 This is the step where I need to represent the game by abstract concepts that can be transformed into lines of code later.
 I first tried to understand the core logic by going through each steps of the game.
-I wrote and drew the input/output and possible variables for each game operation on a piece of paper.
+I wrote and drew the input/output and possible variables needed for each game operation on a piece of paper.
 1. Obtain a random word from dictionary for guessing
   - need a variable to store the word
   - need an array to store unique and undiscovered letters generated from the word